aryopg/PaperSummary/Recurrent Highway Hypernetworks/Recurrent Highway Hypernetworks.md

 ### Hypernetwork

-Hypervector `z` as a linear upscaling projection applied to the outputs of a small recurrent network defined as such:
+Hypervector $z$ as a linear upscaling projection applied to the outputs of a small recurrent network defined as such:

 ![alt text][eq4]

-where, `W_p` is an upscaling projection from dimension `h` to `n` and `h<<n`.
+where, $W_p$ is an upscaling projection from dimension $h$ to $n$ and $h<<n$.
 The hypervector will then be used to upscale the main recurrent network weights by:

 ![alt text][eq5]